KLWY: History

 KLWY signed on August 5, 1994, as the third full-fledged commercial station in eastern Wyoming following KGWN-TV in 1954 and KQCK in 1987.
 It immediately joined Fox; previously, Denver's KDVR was carried by some cable providers in southeastern Wyoming, but much of the eastern portion of the state did not receive Fox programming at all as this was one of the few areas of the country where cable was not yet readily available.
 It took 13 years for KLWY to launch; the construction permit had been issued August 4, 1981, to the Chrysostom Corporation, which owned Casper's KCWY-TV (channel 14).
 It then was sold in 1983 to Heart of Wyoming Television, which was the original owner of Casper's channel 20 (when it was KXWY-TV).
 Wyomedia, which became the owner of the Casper station in the early 1990s, then acquired KLWY in 1992.

 KLWY carried a secondary affiliation with UPN until the network closed in September 2006.

 Until 2004, KLWY's programming was simulcast on K26ES in Casper and K11RN in Douglas.
 Wyomedia converted these two stations into full-time UPN affiliates in 2004, then to CW affiliates after UPN's closure.
-K26ES is now KWYF-LD, an affiliate of MyNetworkTV and MeTV; its programming is simulcast in Cheyenne on the third subchannel of KLWY.
+K26ES is now K27PT-D, an affiliate of MyNetworkTV and MeTV; its programming is simulcast in Cheyenne on the third subchannel of KLWY.

 KLWY made the switch to digital on February 17, 2009.

 KLWY did not air its own newscasts per se, however it utilized NewsNet for a 9 p.m. local broadcast; the only other newscast on the station was a rebroadcast of Good Morning Wyoming from KTWO-TV in Casper.
 However, KTWO's programming, including ABC programming and its newscasts, are simulcast on a digital subchannel of KLWY.

 Wyomedia Corporation agreed to sell its stations to Legacy Broadcasting on February 8, 2018; the sale was canceled on October 2, 2018.
 On October 8, 2019, Wyomedia announced that it would sell its stations to Front Range Television, a subsidiary of Coastal Television Broadcasting Company (run by Bill Fielder); the sale was concurrent with Vision Alaska's purchase of KKTQ-LD (channel 16).
 Coastal Television and Vision Alaska (run by Stephen Brissette) already jointly operated stations in Alaska.
 The sale was completed on June 1, 2020.

 By April 2022, NewsNet was dropped in favor of the Coastal-owned and partly-centralized News Hub, recently acquired from Waypoint Media.